Jewelry Selection Enhancement

 Using visual facets for stone shape and metal type to enhance scannability

-Certain key product selectors that need image updates to enhance visual guidance for users' purchase decisions
+Identifying key product selectors that need image updates to enhance visual guidance for users' purchase decisions

 Outcome